System explainer · Steam Frame

 Steam Frame Controllers are part of the story

-Steam Frame is not just a VR headset with two motion controllers.
-Valve is trying to make the controllers work for VR and non-VR Steam games.
-Steamworks describes Steam Frame Controllers as having standard console-controller capabilities plus touch states, grip buttons, capacitive finger tracking, and 6-DOF spatial tracking.
-That lets users play non-VR content on the headset without needing a separate controller.
+Steam Frame Controllers are designed for VR and conventional Steam games.
+Valve’s Steamworks controller documentation describes them as having standard console-controller capabilities plus touch states, grip buttons, capacitive finger tracking, and 6-DOF spatial tracking.
+That lets users play non-VR content on the headset without a separate controller.

 A lot of Steam games are not VR games.
 If Steam Frame is supposed to make the whole Steam library feel accessible in a headset, the controllers need to work like both VR controllers and a split gamepad.